jaredhanson/passport-webauthn/README.md

 ## Usage

-The WebAuthn authentication strategy authenticates users using a public key- based credential.
+The WebAuthn authentication strategy authenticates users using a public key-based credential.
 The authenticator which stores this credential is typically a biometric sensor built into the user's device or an external security key.

 The strategy takes a `verify` function as an argument, which accepts `id` and `userHandle` as arguments.  `id` identifies a public key credential that has